bboyho/Capacitive_Touch_Dance_Floor_with_Teensy/README.md

   </tr>
 </table>

-Prototype Capacitive Touch Dance Floor with Teensy with a pair of XBee Series 1s configured for I/O line passing.
+Prototype Capacitive Touch Dance Floor with Teensy and a pair of XBee Series 1s configured for I/O line passing.

 Repository Contents
 -------------------